 There is a lot of controversy about whether or not teenagers should still be trick or treating.

-On one hand, you have those that want to let kids be kids and as long as they dress-up and are truly acting in the spirit of the holiday, then why not?
-Many argue that it’s also a way to keep teens from getting into trouble or mischief.
+On one hand, you have those that want to let kids be kids, and as long as they dress up and are truly acting in the spirit of the holiday, then why not?
+Many argue it’s also a way to keep teens from getting into trouble or mischief.
 And seriously, what is the big deal?
+Everyone should be allowed a little Halloween fun.

 From our perspective, we think you should take the lead from your kids.
 If they still want to participate, great!
-Set some guidelines and let them get all the candy.
+Set some guidelines, encourage them to put together a great Halloween costume, and let them get all the candy.

 But by late middle school and high school, there are lots of teens who decide on their own that they’ve outgrown the activity.